hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04b_data_organization.md

 ## Implementing data management best practices

-In a [previous lesson](../04a_data_organization.md) we describe the **data lifecycle** and the different aspects to consider when working on your own projects.
+In a [previous lesson](../04a_data_organization.md) we describe the data lifecycle and the **different aspects to consider when working on your own projects**.
 Here, we implement some of those strategies to get ourselves setup before we begin with any analysis.

 <p align="center">
 <img src="../img/data-lifecycle-base.png" width="500">